Haudenosaunee Confederacy Chiefs Council

-The Haudenosaunee Confederacy Chiefs Council (HCCC), also called the Iroquois Confederacy by the French, and the League of Five Nations by the English, is the traditional government of the Haudenosaunee (Iroquois) Confederacy, that unites the Mohawk, Oneida, Onondaga, Cayuga, Seneca and later the Tuscarora people.
+The Haudenosaunee Confederacy Chiefs Council (HCCC), also called the Grand Council of the Haudenosaunee Confederacy, is part of the traditional government of the Haudenosaunee (Iroquois) Confederacy, that unites the Mohawk, Oneida, Onondaga, Cayuga, Seneca and later the Tuscarora people.

-Overview
+History

-The Haudenosaunee Confederacy Chiefs Council was founded by the Great Peacemaker with the assistance of Aionwatha (Hiawatha) as a means to unite the Mohawk, Oneida, Onondaga, Cayuga, and Seneca nations under a system of peace and collective governance, ensuring that all member nations have a voice in decision-making processes.
+The Haudenosaunee Confederacy Chiefs Council was founded by the Great Peacemaker with the assistance of Aionwatha (Hiawatha) and Jigonhsasee as a means to unite the Mohawk, Oneida, Onondaga, Cayuga, and Seneca nations under a system of peace and collective governance, ensuring that all member nations have a voice in decision-making processes.
 The exact date of its formation is unknown.

-The governance structure consists of 56 chiefs (hoyaneh) and 49 clan mothers (iakoia:ne) representing all the clans (ka‘sä:te) from the member nations, tasked with resolving disputes and ensuring the welfare of all people within the Confederacy.
-Each nation retains its council, with Chiefs selected by the Clan Mother to oversee internal affairs, while the Grand Council addresses matters impacting the entire Confederacy.